chris-morgan/zola/docs/content/themes/book/index.md

 Book will generate a book from the files you place in the `content` directory.
 Your book can have two levels of hierarchy: chapters and subchapters.

-Each chapter should be a `section` within the Gutenberg site and should have an `_index.md` file that sets its `weight` front-matter variable to its chapter number.
+Each chapter should be a `section` within the Zola site and should have an `_index.md` file that sets its `weight` front-matter variable to its chapter number.
 For example, chapter 2 should have `weight = 2`.
 Additionally, each chapter should also set the `sort_by = "weight"` in its front matter.